 - Determining UEs impacted by RAN timing synchronization status degradation/improvement:

-- TSCTSF subscribes to receive notifications for UE presence in Area of Interest information (Area of Interest is set to a list of RAN node IDs that have the same RAN timing synchronization status) from AMF for UEs that AF requested time synchronization for or which are configured for (g)PTP-based time synchronization based on subscription.
+- TSCTSF subscribes to receive notifications for UE presence in Area of Interest information (Area of Interest is set to a list of RAN node IDs that have the same RAN timing synchronization status) from AMF for UEs that AF requested time synchronization for or which are configured for (g)PTP-based or ASTI-based time synchronization based on subscription.

 - When activating time synchronization for a UE, TSCTSF requests the UE to connect to the network via AMF (i.e. to perform a registration if the UE is in RRC_IDLE or the UE Triggered Connection Resume in RRC Inactive (if the UE is in RRC_INACTIVE) in the case when the UE later detects that the RAN timing synchronization status has changed while the UE is in RRC_IDLE or RRC_INACTIVE.

 - TSCTSF correlates information about impacted RAN nodes and the UE location information received from AMF to determine the UEs impacted by RAN timing status degradation/failure/improvement.

-Editor's note: Whether alternatively NG-RAN can be responsible for determining the impacted UE(s) and sending the NG-RAN timing synchronization status reports to the AMF via NG-AP signalling, together with the impacted UE(s) is FFS.
+-

 - Determining UEs impacted by UPF timing synchronization status degradation or improvement (only for the case when UPF/NW-TT is involved in providing time information to DS-TT):

 - TSCTSF determines the UEs for which an impacted UPF/NW-TT is configured to send (g)PTP messages.